 - New vs. Returning Customers – Is your content getting bookmarked by users for future reference?
 Or is it gaining attention from new users?
 The goal is to aim for returning users.

-- Engagement – Likes, comments, shares are a great way of measuring engagement and can help you understand what kind of content is working.
+- Engagement – Likes, comments, and shares are a great way of measuring engagement and can help you understand what kind of content is working.

 - Pages Per Session – The more pages the visitor views on your website the better.
 It means that they find it interesting.